 We offer the following recommendations to ensure academic continuity for a variety of course types.
-It may be helpful to know that Poorvu Center student learning services expect to offer virtual options for students this fall.
+It may be helpful to know that Poorvu Center student learning services offer virtual options for students seeking writing and tutoring help.
 Please contact us with questions about developing a contingency plan for extended student absences.
 Many of these approaches will be helpful for a variety of course types, but we have found them particularly suited to the following formats.

 - Class recordings: We encourage instructors to record their in-class lectures and make them available to all students for review and to enhance accessibility.
 Doing so will also generate easily shareable course materials for absent students.

 - Canvas modules: Many well-organized courses feature Canvas modules that allow students to work through course materials and access slides, notes, and other class materials, in addition to posted class recordings.

 - Peer support teams: Students can be assigned to groups at the beginning of the term in order to provide support.
 If a student in the group becomes ill or needs to quarantine, group members can share notes or summarize class discussions.
 This practice may also reinforce a sense of community in your class and reduce anxiety about asking a peer for help.

 - Buddy system: In some cases, a student could ask a friend enrolled in the seminar to share notes or summarize class discussions.